-Isolated PCL tears are usually treated with rehabilitation rather than surgery.
-However, your doctor may recommend surgery if you have other ligament injuries along with the tear.
-The surgical procedure usually will reconstruct your PCL using a graft from another part of your body (called an autograft) or a cadaver (called an allograft).
-The graft serves as a scaffold for the PCL reconstruction, and the type of graft used is based on patient and surgeon preference.
+The usual surgery is a minimally invasive procedure in which a surgeon reconstructs your PCL using a graft from another part of your body (an autograft) or a cadaver (an allograft).
+The graft serves as scaffolding for the ligament to grow new tissue; the type of graft used is based on patient and surgeon preference.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.